coderefinery/git-collaborative/_episodes/04-coffee.md

 ## Food for thought

-- Question one?
+- What is the advantage of distributed version control?
-- Question two?
+- What is the advantage of centralized version control?